ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/index.md

 #### Overview

-Novelty Detection is an unsupervised technique that learns exclusively from normal data during training.
-Rather than recognizing predefined anomaly classes, the system builds a representation of what normal looks like.
-At inference, each new sample is compared against this representation and assigned a novelty score.
+Novelty Detection is an unsupervised technique that builds a representation of normal behavior using only normal data — no labeled anomalies are required.
+In the Platform, a Novelty Detector is fitted on a reference dataset, which defines what "normal" looks like for the use case.
+At inference time, each new sample is compared against this reference and assigned a __novelty score__ reflecting how much it deviates from normal.

-- **Low score** : the sample is consistent with normal data.
-- **High score** : the sample deviates from normal patterns.
+> __How scores work:__ a low score means the sample is consistent with normal data; a high score means it deviates from learned patterns.
 If the score exceeds a configured threshold, the sample is flagged as a novelty.

 This approach requires no labeled anomaly samples, making it well suited for real-world scenarios where unusual cases are rare, unknown, or difficult to collect.